BlairCurrey/redis-rate-limiter/README.md

 # What is this?
 A _sliding window rate limiter_ implemented as an express middleware.

+> **Sliding window rate limiter**: a rate limiting technique that uses a moving time window to track the number of requests made within a specific time period.
+The window "slides" forward with each new request, and requests that exceed the limit within the window are rejected.

 The limiter uses a Redis sorted set and works as follows:
   - Writes a timestamp to a sorted set that is namespaced to the request IP
   - Removes all records from this set that are older than a given interval (1 minute by default)
   - Counts the records in the set
     - If the count is above the given limit (100 by default) then it returns a `429 Too Many Requests` response
     - Otherwise the request continues

-I created this repository because I wanted to gain a better understanding of rate limiting and implement a technique from scratch.
-Although there are several npm packages available for rate limiting, implementating one yourself is relatively straightforward and helps minimize dependencies.
+I created this repository because I wanted to gain a better understanding of rate limiting techniques and build something from scratch.
+Although there are several npm packages available for rate limiting, this particular technique is relatively straightforward and implementing it yourself can help minimize dependencies.

-> **Sliding window rate limiter**: a rate limiting technique that uses a moving time window to track the number of requests made within a specific time period.
-The window "slides" forward with each new request, and requests that exceed the limit within the window are rejected.
 # Development
 Clone the repo: